polymath-ai/polymath-ai/README.md

 `polymathResults` is an object that contains:

-- `bits`: an array of all of the bits that matched.
+- `bits`: a function that returns an array of all of the bits that matched.
 Each bit contains:
   - `text`: string;
   - `embedding`: Vector;
   - `similarity?`: number;
   - `token_count`: number;

-- `context`: A helpful string of all of the text to easily be used in a completion request.
+- `context(tokenLength)`: A function that returns a helpful string of all of the text to easily be used in a completion request.
+Can limit the context by passing in the `tokenLength` limit.

+- `maxBits(tokenLength)`: A function that returns the bits that fit into a given token length

 ## Get me a completion from a given query